kunalbarthwal/portfolio/1. Bellabeat Case Study/README.md

 GROUP BY
  activity_hour

-(You can use the following to aggregate the date and time into a datetime format, if needed:
+You can use the following to aggregate the date and time into a datetime format, if needed:

 SELECT *,
 cast(concat(activity_date, ' ', activity_hour) as datetime) AS time_stamp
 FROM `my-project-wangs.bellabeat.hourly_activity_merged_v2`
 ORDER BY time_stamp
-)

-6) Worked with the minute METs, calories, intensities and steps data and merged them into minute_activity_merged table via SQL JOIN:
+### Step 6 - Used minute METs, calories, intensities and steps data and merged them into minute_activity_merged table via JOIN:

 SELECT
  minute_METs.Id AS id,